gatherhealth/datatest/README.md

 An unhealthy patient has difficulty controlling their blood glucose readings.
 There may frequently be dangerous episodes during which their blood glucose falls far outside of this range.

+In other words, an unhealthy patient's readings will often have a higher standard deviation than those of a healthy patient.

 We often abbreviate "blood glucose" to "BG"

 Data Format